maximmas/php-shortlinks/README.md

-Task:
-Create simple short links service
+Simple short links service with Laravel and Sail

-Results:
+How to run:
 1. Clone repository
 2. Go to project folder
 3. Run command: 'sail up'